 This is the difference between tracking your spending and budgeting.
-When you are budgeting you are checking your budget categories often and before spending money to see how much money is left in those categories.
-If you are entering transactions into your budget long after they happened to see how you did in your budget then you are tracking spending.
-When you are budgeting you should always know where you stand in a category or at least be able to check it quickly.
+When you are budgeting, you check your budget categories often and before spending money to see how much money is left in those categories.
+If you are entering transactions into your budget long after they happened to see how you did in your budget, then you are tracking spending.
+When you are budgeting, you should always know where you stand in a category, or at least be able to check it quickly.

 Give yourself freedom to move money between categories.

 As we have already stated, a budget is simply your plan for your money.
 That means you are in control.
 That is why we say budgeting helps you take control of your finances.
 The key word here is “control”.
 Give yourself the freedom to move money between budget categories.
-Life happens, plans change, and our priorities shift and that is ok.
-It is ok to adjust your budget as the month goes.
+Life happens, plans change, and our priorities shift, and that is ok.
+It is okay to adjust your budget as the month goes by.
 As long as we are making the conscious decision to do it instead of letting our unplanned spending do it for us.

 When budgeting a new month, consider when bills are due and when the money will be needed.

-When we are first starting to budget we are most likely not going to be budgeting a month ahead.
+When we are first starting to budget, we are most likely not going to be budgeting a month ahead.
 This means it is important to prioritize your budget categories.
-If we are not budgeting a month ahead then we need to prioritize our money to the next most important expense.
-For example if you have a fixed expense on the last day of the month prioritize other necessary expenses first.
+If we are not budgeting a month ahead, then we need to prioritize our money for the next most important expense.
+For example, if you have a fixed expense on the last day of the month, prioritize other necessary expenses first.
 You will still want to make sure all necessities are fully funded before funding non-essential categories.